SchoolOfCode/trove-frontend/README.md

-# Welcome to Trove!
+<h1 align="center">Welcome to Trove!</h1>

 <p align="center">
   <img src="public/trove-logo.jpg" alt="logo"/>
 </p>

-Question:
+## The Problem

 > How often do you share a link?
 Once a week?
 Once a day?
 Multiple types a day?
->
 > How often do you receive a link and say to yourself: "I’ll visit that later..."?
->
 > A day goes by and you receive another link.
 A week goes by and you receive ten more.
->
 > Before you know it, you find yourself with a whole inventory of links to catch up on and they just keep stacking up!! 😭

-As bootcampers at School of Code, we are **constantly** receiving links on Slack, but without a well-organised place to store them, they soon disappear up the chat thread, never to be seen again.
+As bootcampers at School of Code, we are <mark>constantly</mark> receiving links on Slack, but without a well-organised place to store them, they soon disappear up the chat thread, never to be seen again.
 What learners need is a dedicated and well-organised home for all these resources...

-...Enter 'Trove'!
+## Our Solution

 Trove is searchable, filterable and persistent store for all these wonderful learning resources, built using PostgreSQL, Express, React, and Node.js.